davebelais/me/docs/index.md

     SQLAlchemy, Alembic, FastAPI, Terraform, Docker, Linux, Github Actions, Jenkins, Hadoop, Copilot<br/>
 **Protocols and Specifications:** Open API (Swagger), ASGI<br/>
-**Distributed File Systems:** DBFS, S3, HDFS
+**Distributed File Systems:** DBFS, S3, Hadoop/HDFS
+**CI/CD:** Jenkins, Github Actions
 </small>

--   I lead and mentored a team of, variably, 4-8 data engineers in developing data and software products supporting analysts, data scientists, environmental scientists, product developers, and sustainability professionals in assessing and mitigating Nike's environmental impacts
+-   I lead and mentored a team of, variably, 4-8 data/software engineers in developing data and software products supporting analysts, data scientists, environmental scientists, product developers, and sustainability professionals in assessing and mitigating Nike's environmental impacts.
--   I implemented ELT and ETL data pipelines leveraging Databricks Delta Lake (Python, PySpark/Spark, and Spark SQL), Snowflake (Snowflake SQL), and Amazon EMR (Python, PySpark/Spark, HQL, and Spark SQL)—employing patterns using batch, micro-batch, streaming (Apache Kafka and Spark) and Delta live tables, reducing compute costs by 80% as compared with equivalent legacy pipelines
+-   I implemented ELT and ETL data pipelines leveraging Databricks Delta Lake using Python, PySpark, Spark SQL, Snowflake SQL, and Amazon EMR (Python, PySpark, Spark SQL, and HQL)—employing patterns using batch, micro-batch, streaming (Apache Kafka and Spark) and Delta live tables, reducing compute costs by 80% as compared with equivalent legacy pipelines.
--   I authored Python web APIs using FastAPI and SQLAlchemy on AWS Lambda, using Okta OAuth2 authentication, deployed using Terraform for infrastructure as code, to facilitate preemptive mitigation of environmental impacts by facilitating pre-manufacture scenario modeling in product development systems
+-   I authored Python web APIs using FastAPI and SQLAlchemy on AWS Lambda, using Okta OAuth2 authentication, and deployed using Terraform for infrastructure as code.
+This web API facilitated preemptive mitigation of environmental impacts by facilitating pre-manufacture scenario modeling in client product development systems.
--   I designed and built our systems for calculating material and product footprints as individually testable component python libraries, permitting  us to fully employ test-driven development, and thereby safely make use of continuous integration and deployment (CI/CD) with Jenkins and Github Actions, and permitting us to often release multiple features daily
+-   I designed and built complete systems for calculating material and product footprints comprised of individually testable component python libraries, permitting  us to fully employ test-driven development, and thereby safely make use of continuous integration and deployment (CI/CD) with Jenkins and Github Actions, and permitting us to often release multiple features daily.
--   I employed dimensional modeling and type 2 slowly changing dimensions in our Databricks Delta Lake, Snowflake databases, and (prior to 2023) S3/hive data lake in order to address obstacles to replicating historically reported metrics (required for regulatory audits)
+-   I employed dimensional modeling and type 2 slowly changing dimensions in our Databricks Delta Lake, Snowflake databases, and (prior to 2023) AWS EMR S3/hive data lake in order to address obstacles to replicating historically reported metrics which are required for regulatory audits.
--   I authored foundational data products exposing Environmental Health & Safety data from our 3rd-party EHS reporting system, Enablon, incrementally ingested via their Blink OData API, into our Databricks Delta Lake, Snowflake, and (prior to 2023) S3 + hive/presto data lake
+-   I authored foundational data products for our Environmental Health & Safety data ingested from our 3rd-party EHS reporting system (Enablon) via their OData API into our Databricks Delta Lake, Snowflake, and (prior to 2023) AWS EMR + S3 + hive/presto data lake.
--   I authored enterprise developer tools including python CLIs (command line interfaces), libraries, and SDKs (internal and 3rd party) for CI/CD job deployment and orchestration on Databricks and Airflow, for data validation, generating data model diagrams, schema versioning and migration, and extending SQLAlchemy's ORM for simultaneous multi-dialect support and view management supporting OLAP databases including Databricks Delta Lake, Snowflake, and Hive
+-   I authored enterprise developer tools including python CLIs (command line interfaces), libraries, and SDKs (internal and 3rd party) for CI/CD job deployment and orchestration on Databricks and Airflow, for data validation, generating data model diagrams, schema versioning and migration, and extending SQLAlchemy's ORM for simultaneous multi-dialect support and view management supporting OLAP databases including Databricks Delta Lake, Snowflake, and Hive and extending view management functionality to OLTP databases including PostgreSQL and SQLite.

 ### BICP @ Nike | Lead Data Engineer - Sustainability Analytics | March 2020 - March 2021